OneUptime/oneuptime/php-sdk/README.md

-# Fyipe Application Logger
+# Fyipe SDK

-A fyipe application logger that can be used to send logs about your applications created on your fypie dashboard
+A fyipe sdk for application logger that can be used to send logs about your applications created on your fypie dashboard which can also used for error tracking

 ## Installation